‘Harm or Harness’: AI anxieties among UW students, faculty increase along with demand for skills

 In February of 2023, a shooting occurred on the Michigan State University campus, which killed 19-year-old Arielle Anderson and 20-year-olds Brian Fraser and Alexandria Verner, who were all students.

-In response to the tragedy Universities across the countries sent MSU email letters of condolences.
+In response to the tragedy Universities across the country sent MSU email letters of condolences.
 Vanderbilt University’s letter, though, contained some troubling text at the bottom.

 (Paraphrase from OpenAI’s ChatGPT AI language model, personal communication, February 15, 2023).